coffeemakingtoaster/water-bottler/docs/cluster-deployment.md

 This setup uses flannel as the CNI plugin.

 ### Install flannel required binaries
-Install cni, the code snippet can be found in flannel's [readme](https://github.com/flannel-io/flannel/blob/master/README.md).
+To install cni, the code snippet can be found in flannel's [readme](https://github.com/flannel-io/flannel/blob/master/README.md).
 ```bash
 ARCH=$(uname -m)
   case $ARCH in